haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

    <i>Answer</i> <i class="material-icons">expand_more</i>
  </summary>
  <p>
-   According to the two-sample t-test, there is a significant difference between cluster_1 and cluster_2, as well as between cluster_1 and cluster_3.
-However, there is no significant difference between cluster_2 and cluster_3.
+   According to the two-sample t-test, there is a significant difference between all 3 clusters.
  </p>
 </details>
 <br>